ImNotStealth/ImNotStealth/README.md

 # 👋 Hi there !
-I'm from Florida and I'm weird because I can't stand the heat -_-
+I'm from Florida but I can't stand the heat -_-

 # 🚀 My stats and what I use
 <!--